 Today, the majority of people’s private information is stored in computer, or in “the cloud.”
 Indeed, even if you personally do not use online banking or make online purchases, a party that carries your information–like Equifax–could be subject to a data breach.
 When this happens, your personal information, including things like your name, birthday, Social Security number, bank account information, credit card number, religion, political affiliation, driver’s license number and more could all be at risk.
+What should you do?

 Whether or not your private information is safe and secure in today’s digital world is a serious question.
 Here are some things that you can do to protect your privacy–